pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1350 Continues Spark Data Source

+Really building your own data source to ingest data to Spark is a hard task, but I am learning a lot about Java and technical concepts.
+Imagine that you have three SFTP servers that contains I don't know maybe video files, and you need to collect the data from these three servers about the name of the videos, duration, time creation and more things, maybe your first approach is to build a Script that collects and parse the data for you in a JSON/CSV file, but with Spark and Java you can build your own implementation.
+A very powerful tool to collect data.

 #### Day 1347-48-49 Spark and Java

 Well on the weekend I have been reading the Spark in action book,